brianmwadime/smutchings.github.io/_designer/elitegaminglogo.markdown

 <hr />

 #### Competing Logos

+<img src="/img/eliteGamingCompetition.png" />

 With other stores in the local area, there were plenty of logos to consider and work against in the market.
-Below are a selection of the logos used in the local gaming market by stores.
+Above are a selection of the logos used in the local gaming market by stores.

-<img src="/img/eliteGamingCompetition.png" />

 <hr />